nickzoic/nick.zoic.org/art/cooking-for-weight-weenies/index.md

 Methylated Spirits fuel is [quite cheap](https://www.bunnings.com.au/diggers-1l-methylated-spirits_p1560782) and it only took about 10g / 12mL to vigorously boil a cup of water so a little 100mL bottle should last for a short trip (in case you're wondering: ethanol is less dense than water, about 0.8 g/mL)

+Note that it is really important to use a childproof bottle for your fuel and label it appropriately to make sure no-one mistakes it for a really terrible cough remedy.

 ### Other kinds of stove